 Two Ladies Kitchen

-The large Japanese population of Hawaii has a very positive effect on the local food.
-Have you ever heard of Mochi?
+The large Japanese population of Hawaiʻi has a strong influence on the local food.
+Have you ever heard of mochi?

-Mochi (little Japanese rice cakes) are now a very popular snack in Hawaii.
-For one of the best tastes of the Island, go to Two Ladies Kitchen in Hilo and ask for the Strawberry Mochi!
+Mochi (little Japanese rice cakes) are a popular snack in Hawaiʻi.
+For one of the best versions on the island, go to Two Ladies Kitchen in Hilo and ask for the strawberry mochi.

 Ukulele

-The ukulele was made famous by Hawaiian music (think Israel Kamakawiwoʻole), but is not a native Hawaiian instrument – it is Portuguese!
-The ukulele came to Hawaii in the 19th century as a Hawaiian interpretation of the “cavaquinho” or “braguinha” and the “rajao”, a small guitar-like instrument taken to Hawaii by Portuguese immigrants.
+The ukulele was made famous by Hawaiian music (think Israel Kamakawiwoʻole), but it is not a native Hawaiian instrument: it is Portuguese.
+The ukulele came to Hawaiʻi in the 19th century as a Hawaiian interpretation of the “cavaquinho” or “braguinha” and the “rajão”, small guitar-like instruments brought over by Portuguese immigrants.

 Waipiʻo Cliffs

-The amazing sea-cliffs found on the North of the Big Island (for example at Waipi’o Valley or Pololu) are most likely sculpted by a gigantic landslide some 200.000 years ago when part of the island slid into the sea.
-These valleys also contain two of our five favorite short hikes on Hawaii!
+The sea cliffs on the north side of the Big Island (at Waipiʻo Valley and Pololu, for example) were most likely sculpted by a gigantic landslide some 200,000 years ago, when part of the island slid into the sea.
+These valleys also hold two of our five favorite short hikes on Hawaiʻi.

 Wiki